ArKT-7/won-deployer/guide/English/won-deployer-install-en.md

 ### Notes:
 > [!NOTE]
-> First-time Installation: you have to only Use MIUI or HyperOS, after Initial Installation you can switch to any custom ROM.
+> First-time Installation: you can only Use MIUI or HyperOS for inatlling windows using WoN-deployer, later on you can flash any custom ROM after Windows Installation.
+>
+> Reinstallation (with repartitioning): same as First-time Installation
 >
 > Reinstallation (without repartitioning): You can use any ROM.
 >